dietvin/pod5Viewer/README.md

 ### Exporting reads

-Either all opened reads (`Export all opened reads...`) or only the currently focused one (`Export current read...`) can be exported to YAML format using via  `File > Export`.
-When exporting, the user selects an output directory in the file browser, in which a YAML file is created for each exported read with the read-id as the file name.
+Either all opened reads (`All opened reads...`) or only the currently focused one (`Current read...`) can be exported to JSON format using `File > Export all info`.
+When exporting, the user selects an output file or directory in the file browser, where a JSON file is created for each exported read with the read-id as the file name.

+The measurements of a read can be exported isolated from the remaining data of a given read through the `Export signal` menu.
+The values can be exported to a `.npy` Numpy file for further processing in a `Numpy` environment.
+Alternatively, they can be written to a text file, where each line contains one measurement.

 ### Shortcuts